publiclab/publiclab-archive/notes/cagiva/01-21-2019/how-to-do-the-white-balancing-for-the-red-filter.md

 ---
-title: "How to do the white-balancing for the RED filter?"\ntagnames: 'near-infrared-camera, ndvi, question:general, general'
+title: "How to do the white-balancing for the RED filter?"

+tagnames: 'near-infrared-camera, ndvi, question:general, general'
 author: cagiva
 path: /notes/cagiva/01-21-2019/how-to-do-the-white-balancing-for-the-red-filter.md
 nid: 18154